-Before that, he worked as a government official at the Ministry of Industry and Trade Vietnam and as lecturer in the Environmental Engineering Department at Hanoi Architectural University, where he researched energy-saving techniques to mitigate climate change, involving his former University in Tokyo.
+Before that, Pham worked as a government official at the Ministry of Industry and Trade Vietnam and as lecturer in the Environmental Engineering Department at Hanoi Architectural University, where he researched energy-saving techniques to mitigate climate change, involving his former university in Tokyo.

-In 2011 Pham was awarded a Green Talent.
-The jury lauded his interesting ideas on understanding and managing cities as comprehensive units, with a focus on the water-energy nexus.
-Afterwards, he became interested in a broader range of issues, receiving financial backing from the government.
-Pham has written numerous papers on sustainability topics, including two on energy-saving methods.
+Pham previously focused on understanding and managing cities as comprehensive units, with a focus on the water-energy nexus.
+He is also interested in a broader range of issues, receiving financial backing from the government.

-2012 Golden award for one of ten outstanding Vietnamese researchers, Ministry of Science and Technology, Youth Union Ho Chi Minh.
+2012 Golden award for one of ten outstanding Vietnamese researchers, Ministry of Science and Technology, Youth Union Ho Chi Minh, Vietnam

 CV as submitted for the Green Talents award (2011):